AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/layout-testing.md

 ```csharp
 numberOneTextField.AssertAboveOf(computeButton);
 ```
-Depending on what you want to check, Bellatrix gives lots of options.
+Depending on what you want to check, BELLATRIX gives lots of options.
 You can test px perfect or just that some element is below another.
 Check that the text field is above the button.
 ```csharp
 numberOneTextField.AssertAboveOf(computeButton, 61);
 ```